 Research Output per year

-Louise leads on research related to Health Design and Human Factors within the Faculty of Art and Humanities.
+Louise leads research related to Health Design and Human Factors within the Centre for Arts, Memory and Communities.
 Her research is focused on the development of products, interventions and services to benefit health and wellbeing.
 With a background in Psychology and Human Factors she employs a range of research methods as well as art-based approaches to ensure that new products, systems, services and interventions are functional as well as being desirable and acceptable to end-users and stakeholders.
-In particular she has applied desing thinking and human factors to the development of assistive technology, solutions to support the management of long term health conditions as well as approaches to communication with parents around newborn screening.
+In particular she has applied desing thinking and human factors to the development of assistive technology, solutions to support the management of long term health conditions as well as approaches to communication with parents following a positive newborn screening result.

 Louise's current projects include the Horizon H2020 funded MATUROLIFE http://maturolife.eu, significant involvement in the Coventry University DDRI programme, and ongoing research related to newborn screening.
 She is also the Human Factors theme lead for Devices for Dignity https://devicesfordignity.org.uk/ D4D MIC which acts act as a catalyst within the NHS for the development of new medical devices, healthcare technologies and technology-dependent interventions that focus on living well for longer.
 Her previous collaborative, multidisciplinary research projects have been supported by Innovate UK, NIHR, MRC, Erasmus+ as well as industrial and charity-based funding (e.g. Unilever, Macmillan Cancer Support).